harshalearning/Course-GIT-and-GitHub/Readme.md

 Branch Merging:
     Whenever you want to merge the branch with someother branch/main.
 First you have to be on that branch and then use command git merge <branchname>.
 No need to mention the name where you want to merge as you are already on that branch and your HEAD points that branch.

+Fast Forward Branching:
+    This is basically which uses the same SHA (which it already has when HEAD is pointing before switching the branch to main/master) to merge with master/main, in case any commit is not done for master/main after creating branch, working on it and merging it.
+There are three types of merge.
+The Same SHA for the branch existed will be moved to the newly merged branch into main.
+Baically, it is moving the existing commit into main branch.
+    Basically won't keep the log of it, if we need the log we need to mention no ff during merge.
+    1) FF merge
+    2) merge --no-ff  --> don't do FF merge
+    3) merge --ff-only --> proceed with FF merge only, if it is not possible abort the merge.